nf-core/rnaseq/docs/usage.md

 }
 ```

 > **NB:** We specify just the process name i.e. `STAR_ALIGN` in the config file and not the full task name string that is printed to screen in the error message or on the terminal whilst the pipeline is running i.e. `RNASEQ:ALIGN_STAR:STAR_ALIGN`.
+You may get a warning suggesting that the process selector isn't recognised but you can ignore that if the process name has been specified correctly.
+This is something that needs to be fixed upstream in core Nextflow.

 If you are likely to be running `nf-core` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
 Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
 You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.